-- Wheelchair ramp provides access to stairways or vans - Wheelchair tie downs - Any type of computer or electronic device to operate electric, powered, or motorized wheelchair while person is not physically sitting in equipment.
+- Wheelchair rack for automobile (auto carrier) car attachment to carry wheelchair. - Wheelchair ramp provides access to stairways or vans. - Wheelchair tie downs. - Any type of computer or electronic device to operate electric, powered or motorized wheelchair while person is not physically sitting in equipment.